inframarauder/pmdb-api/README.md

-# Public Movie Database (API)
+# Public Movie Database - PMDb (API)

-This is an open source movie database that can be used to retrieve data about various movies.
+This is an open source movie database (similar to IMDb).
+Several movies are listed here.
+The users can rate and write reviews for the movies.
+The rating of a movie is calculated based upon ratings given by various users.
+Only admin can add/edit/delete a movie.

 It is a demo Node.js,Express and MongoDB REST API, built with the purpose of:

 - demonstrating how to build a REST API using the above techonologies